liav-hasson/llm-mafia/docs/implementation-plan.md

 ---

+## Phase 13 – Testing & Experimenting

+### Goals
+- Test the optimal configurations for the best game and AI quality

+### Tasks
+- Run the app on different providors
+- RUn the app on different settings / configurations

+### Deliverables
+- Create document of the experiments findings

+---

-## Phase 16 – Documentation & Presentation
+## Phase 14 – Documentation & Presentation

 **Time:** ~3–4 hours